Hillsboro Labor and Employment Lawyers

 Call 503.245.5677 to discuss your claim with Rizk Law’s attorneys.

 Contact Rizk Law’s Labor and Employment Lawyers

 Victims of sexual harassment have the right to hold their harassers liable for the damages they suffered.
 Rizk Law’s reputable labor and employment lawyers in Hillsboro understand the difficulties victims of harassment endure.
 Whether it may be fear of retaliation from their harasser or they are unsure if the at-fault party’s actions may be considered harassment, victims should always report unwelcomed behavior in the workplace.

 To find out which legal options may be available to you, schedule a free, no obligation review of your claim today.
-Our consultation is confidential, and we provide all of our services on a contingency fee basis.
+Our free consultation is confidential, and we provide all of our services on a contingency fee basis.
 We do not charge upfront fees for representing you and only require payment if we recover compensation on your behalf.
 There is no risk in speaking with our Hillsboro labor and employment lawyers about your claim.